RhinoRhys/radarr-collections/README.md

 	- Ignore unmonitored movies.
 	- Blacklist of movies to reject.
 	- Exclude results by minimum ratings and votes.
-- Save list of collection artwork URLs to text file.

 ## Requirements:
 - Radarr